vitobasso/rust-synth/notes/NOTES.md

     - combine oscillators with +, *, ...

 # TODO
-rename arpeggiator Sequence to rhythm::Pattern
+- rename arpeggiator Sequence to rhythm::Pattern
+- move midi -> preset mapping out of rust-synth
+- From(usize) for PitchClass, Pitch